 The channel enable register is set as a bitmap.
-That means that one bit of the value corresponds to one channel to be activated.
+That means one bit of the value corresponds to one channel to be activated.
 To activate more than one channel the values have to be combined by a bitwise OR.
+The cards of the M2i series offer a much more flexible channel enable engine than their predecessors.
+As a result there are much more allowed combinations and only a few ones, that are not possible.